coreytcallaghan/ECOG-04863/README.md

 This repository is to reproduce Callaghan et al. 2019 - A continental measure of urbanness predicts avian response to local urbanization.
+Ecography. https://doi.org/10.1111/ecog.04863

 The code was ran under the following versions of R and associated packages: